AI-Comm/AI-Comm.github.io/_featured_categories/projects.md

 <!-- {:.related-posts.faded} -->

 ## Finished projects
-* "Development of low complexity distributed deep neural network (DNN) designing and low latency cooperative inference scheme," National Research Foundation of Korea (NRF) --- 2021.09 ~ 2024.02
+* "A study on distributed artificial neural network design for wireless IoT systems," Pukyong National University --- 2021.09 ~ 2024.02

 <!-- ## Using Hydejack
 * [Basics]{:.heading.flip-title} --- How to add different types of content.